GEO-BON/bon-in-a-box-pipeline-engine/documentation_website/protconn_pipeline.md

 #### **3. Cleaning the protected areas data**

 This step cleans the data retrieved from the WDPA using the `sf` R package.
-(This step is skipped if you are only using custom data)
+(This step is skipped if you are only using custom data).

 #### **3. Performing the ProtConn analysis**